418error/simple-spark-api/README.md

 ```

 ## Using docker????
-I've included a Docker file here I use to run this particular app... rather than copy and past it from my other repo have a look there for how to run it :)
+I've included a Docker file here I use to run this particular app... rather than copy and past it from my other repo have a look there for how to run it...
+[Channie's docker-files - env-openjdk-gradle][channie-docker]

 Although if you have experience with docker then the following should be enough...